ABOUT OUR POLICY

 Duration: 1 year.

 This cookie is installed by Google Analytics and is used to calculate visitor, session, campaign data and keep track of site usage for the site’s analytics report.
 The cookies store information anonymously and assign a randomly generated number to identify unique visitors.

 Duration: 2 years.

 HOW CAN YOU MANAGE YOUR COOKIES?

 You can turn off and change your cookie preferences at any time.
 You can find out how to do this by visiting https://ico.org.uk/your-data-matters/online/cookies/.

 WHEN WILL WE UPDATE THIS NOTICE?

-This policy was last updated on 15th May 2018.
+This policy was last updated in January 2022.
 Where necessary, changes will be made, so we recommend you check back from time to time, however any significant changes will be made clear on our website or you will be contacted if these directly affect you.